What size freezer for raw dog food?

 Zip lock bags take up less space, but they can tear and aren’t reusable, so there’s that.

-I personally use plastic food storage containers for my raw dog food!
+I personally use mostly plastic food storage containers for my raw dog food!

 What Size Freezer for Raw Dog Food: Bottom Line